Auditing

 - Database-level audit logs via pgAudit, which is enabled by default

-Account-level auditing
+Account-level logs

 - Provisioning and deprovisioning